1998 Commonwealth Games: Closing ceremony

-Participating teams
+Participating associations

 Participating countries.
-Countries who made their debut at the games are coloured in purple.
+Countries who made their debut at the Games are coloured in purple.

-Sixty-nine countries appeared at the 1998 Games.
-The only absent country was Nigeria, suspended from the Commonwealth due to the tyrannical dictatorship of Sani Abacha who had died earlier that year.
+69 Commonwealth Games Associations appeared at the 1998 Games.
+Cameroon, Kiribati, Mozambique and Tuvalu made their Commonwealth Games debut.
+The only absent country was Nigeria, which was suspended from the Commonwealth of Nations due to the tyrannical dictatorship of Sani Abacha who had died earlier that year.